 Electric Vehicle Owners

 ComEd’s Hourly Pricing program is an hourly electricity pricing option that could reduce the cost of charging your electric vehicle (EV).
 Hourly electricity pricing lets you pay less for electricity during off-peak times such as nights and weekends.
-By plugging in during off peak times you can take advantage of lower electricity prices and reduce the overall cost of car ownership.
-Visit the ComEd EV Cost Calculator to learn how to maximize potential savings.
-EV Cost Calculator: https://www.comed.com/technology/electric-vehicles/Pages/cost-calculator.aspx
+By plugging in during off-peak times you can take advantage of lower electricity prices and reduce the overall cost of car ownership.
+Visit the Hourly Pricing EV page and ComEd’s EV Cost Calculator to learn how to maximize potential savings.

-Elevate Energy is the current administrator of ComEd’s Hourly Pricing program.
-As an affiliate of the Center for Neighborhood Technology, Elevate Energy is a Chicago-based nonprofit organization dedicated to smarter energy use for all.
+Elevate Energy (Elevate) is the current administrator of ComEd’s Hourly Pricing program.
+Elevate seeks to create a just and equitable world in which everyone has clean and affordable heat, power, and water in their homes and communities — no matter who they are or where they live.
 The organization has been involved in real-time pricing since ComEd first launched a pilot program in 2003.
-Elevate Energy (then called the Community Energy Cooperative) worked with ComEd to provide high quality customer support, and that successful pilot program became the model for ComEd’s Hourly Pricing program that exists today.
-The Hourly Pricing team at Elevate Energy looks forward to continuing to help Illinois households get the best possible value from hourly electricity pricing.
-To learn more about Elevate Energy, visit www.elevateenergy.org.
+Elevate (then called the Community Energy Cooperative) worked with ComEd to provide high quality customer support, and that successful pilot program became the model for ComEd’s Hourly Pricing program that exists today.
+The Hourly Pricing team at Elevate looks forward to continuing to help Illinois households get the best possible value from hourly electricity pricing.
+To learn more about Elevate, visit www.ElevateNP.org.

 To Learn More